gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 calculate it for us) and gets smaller for better fitting models and
 $m$ = (number of estimated $\beta\text{'s}+1$).
 The value $m$ is called the *model degrees of freedom* for AIC calculations and relates to how many total parameters are estimated.
+\index{degrees of freedom!model}
-Note that it is a different measure of *degrees of freedom* than used in ANOVA $F$-tests.
+Note that it is a different measure of
+*degrees of freedom* than used in ANOVA $F$-tests.
 The main things to understand about the formula for the AIC is that as $m$ increases, the AIC will go up and that as the fit improves, the *likelihood* will increase (so -2*log-likelihood* will get smaller)^[More details on these components of the methods will be